verdnatura/myt/README.md

 $ myvc init
 ```

-Now yoy can configure MyVC using *myvc.config.json* file, located at the root of
+Now you can configure MyVC using *myvc.config.yml* file, located at the root of
 your workspace.
 This file should include the project codename and schemas/tables
 wich are exported when you use *pull* or *dump* commands.